I’m a Colorado local with insights into the most fun and unique things to do in Boulder!

 Valmont Bike Park

 Valmont Bike Park is a natural terrain park that has different tracks and features for different kinds of mountain biking.
 There are calmer, flatter trails, but also trails with jumps and plenty of opportunities for daredevil moves.
-If you’re a mountain bikers, this is one of the more awesome things to do in Boulder!
+If you’re a mountain biker, this is one of the more adventuresome and fun things to do in Boulder, Colorado!

 Museums & Culture